-Bold, funky colors + a modern geometric design = pure magic on your walls.
-This easy washi accent creates a super cool focal point you can customize exactly to suit your space.
-Let's get sticky!
+Bold, funky colors and a modern, geometric design makes pure magic on your walls.
+This easy washi tape accent creates a cool focal point you can customize to suit any space.

 - Washi tape